RoseWrightdev/runtime/README.md

 # Async Runtime

 A minimal, high-performance asynchronous runtime in Rust implementing a work-stealing executor and epoll-based reactor.
+It provides significant performance gains over tokio at low to medium levels of concurnecy (100-500 connnections) through a greedy scheduler which prioritizes cache locality over load balencing and fairness.

 ```mermaid
 sequenceDiagram